 School is a place for learning, creating and socializing.
 However, it also can be a place where illnesses spread and injuries happen.

-Libby Mims, M.D., pediatrician with Norton Children’s Medical Associates – Shepherdsville, highlighted several common reasons for school-related doctor’s visits.
+Libby Mims, M.D., pediatrician with Norton Children’s Medical Group – Shepherdsville, highlighted several common reasons for school-related doctor’s visits.

 Strep throat, which is very common among young children and teens, is a contagious bacterial infection accompanied by fever, swollen lymph nodes and white patches on the roof of the mouth.
 Sometimes a fever may accompany a sore throat.
 Most sore throats are caused by viruses and go away on their own.

 Not all sore throats are caused by strep.
 A strep infection can be verified and diagnosed by special testing at the doctor’s office.
 According to Dr. Mims, testing and treating strep throat early reduces the duration of symptoms and prevents complications, such as rheumatic fever.

 Pinkeye, also called conjunctivitis, appears as redness in one or both eyes.
 It often is accompanied by drainage, discharge and itchiness.